Delay Sensitive Hierarchical Federated Learning with Stochastic Local Updates: System Model

 time units from the start of the local iterations in global round $u$.
-We denote this period the {\it syncing period} (see Fig.~\ref{fig_s-protocol-example}).
-When updating the GPS, LPS $i$ sends the difference between its final and initial models, {\it divided by the number of its local iterations performed \cite{fedvarp},} i.e., it sends
+We denote this period by the syncing period (see Fig.~\ref{fig_s-protocol-example}), which captures the straggler's effect in synchronous FL.
+When updating the GPS, LPS $i$ sends the difference between its final and initial models divided by the number of its local iterations performed \cite{fedvarp}, \cite{why_divison}, i.e., it sends

-We note that the purpose of diving by $t_i^{u}$ is to avoid \textit{biasing} the global model, and to force the aggregated model update to be a result of an \textit{equal} contribution from all groups.
+We note that the purpose of diving by $t_i^{u}$ is to avoid \textit{biasing} the global model and to avoid the objective inconsistency \cite{why_divison}.
+Moreover, normalization by the number of local iterations forces the aggregated model update to be the result of an \textit{equal} contribution from all groups.
 To see this, observe that (cf. Assumption~2)